winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 301\.
 “How did the Great King Mahāsudarśana accomplish the magic jewel treasure?
 King Mahāsudarśana was sitting up in his correct Dharma hall in the morning, and the magic jewel treasure suddenly appeared before him.
 Its substance and color were transparent and without any flaw or defilement.
 {: #p301}

 302\.
-“When he saw this, the king thought, ‘This jewel is marvelous!
+“When he saw this, the King thought, ‘This jewel is marvelous!
 If it glows, it could light the inside of the palace!’
 King Mahāsudarśana then tested it by summoning his four armies and placing the jewel treasure atop a tall banner.
 He carried this banner out of the city during a dark night, and the jewel’s light illuminated the troops as though it was daytime.
 The troops marched in a circuit outside the city, and it’s illumination had range of a yojana.
 Inside the city, people could go about their business like they did during the day.
 {: #p302}

 303\.
 “King Mahāsudarśana celebrated.
 ‘This magic jewel is a true sign to me that I really am a noble wheel-turning king now!’
 This was his accomplishment of the magic jewel treasure.
 {: #p303}

 304\.
-“How did that great king Mahāsudarśana accomplish the beautiful woman treasure?
+“How did that Great King Mahāsudarśana accomplish the beautiful woman treasure?
 The beautiful woman treasure suddenly appeared before him.
 Her countenance was agreeable, and her appearance was handsome.
 She wasn’t too tall or short, too crude or fine, too white or black, or too sharp or gentle.
 In winter, her body was warm, and she was cool during summer.
 The hair pores of her whole body exuded the scent of sandalwood, and her breath had a fragrance like an utpala flower.
 Her words were gentle, stimulating, and calm.
 She was the first to rise and the last to sit.
 She didn’t do anything inappropriate.
 King Mahāsudarśana was pure and detached, so he didn’t think about her for a moment, much less be intimate with her.
 {: #p304}

 305\.
 “King Mahāsudarśana celebrated.
 ‘This beautiful woman treasure is a true sign to me that I really am a noble wheel-turning king now!’
 This was his accomplishment of the beautiful woman treasure.
 {: #p305}

 306\.
-“How did that great king Mahāsudarśana accomplish the householder treasure?
+“How did that Great King Mahāsudarśana accomplish the householder treasure?
 A householder man suddenly appeared with a natural storehouse of treasures and measureless wealth.
 The householder had an eye from past merit that clearly saw hidden treasures in the earth and whether they had owners or not.
 He saw and knew all this.
 When the treasure had an owner, he would protect it for them.
 When a treasure didn’t have an owner, he would collect it and provide it for the King’s use.
 The householder treasure went to the King and said, ‘Great King, you don’t need to worry about giving me a salary.
 I can take care of it myself.’
 {: #p306}

 307\.
 “King Mahāsudarśana wanted to test the householder treasure.
 He ordered a boat prepared to go sailing on a river, then he told the householder, ‘I need a treasure of gold.
 Quick, provide it to me.’